Instructional Design & Development Ph.D. Program

 Instructional Design combines academic theory and practical applications in instructional development.
 It is an active and growing field focused on the research, design, and development of effective training and instruction.
 Practitioners use their skills to create effective technology-rich learning environments, instructional modules, training sessions, and more.
 Researchers explore how people learn, how technology can support instruction, and many other areas related to instruction.
 Graduates are in high demand and the job opportunities are excellent.

 Applications for the Instructional Design and Development PhD program are reviewed throughout the year.
-The official deadlines are below but we do accept applications up until the first week before the semester begins.
-You are encouraged to get your application in early.
+You are encouraged to submit your application early.

-5. A two-page narrative from the applicant indicating the applicant’s goal(s) and purpose(s) for pursuing a doctorate in Instructional Design and Development, and how the program matches the applicant’s career goals.
-(Upload within application.)
+- A two-page narrative from the applicant indicating the applicant’s goal(s) and purpose(s) for pursuing a doctorate in Instructional Design and Development, and how the program matches the applicant’s career goals (Uploaded within application).

-6. A curriculum vitae or resume with a chronology of professional employment.
-(Upload within application.)
+- A curriculum vitae or resume with a chronology of professional employment (Uploaded within application).

-7. Three letters of recommendation from persons familiar with the applicant’s academic and/or professional abilities.
+- Three letters of recommendation from individuals familiar with the applicant’s academic and/or professional abilities.
 In addition, the letters should reference the applicant’s scholarly potential and suitability for successfully completing a PhD.

 James Van Haneghan, PhD